grz0zrg/fas/README.md

 * physical modelling (Karplus-strong, droplet)
 * wavetable

-There is a second type of synthesis methods which use any synthesis methods from above as input:
+There is a second type of synthesis methods (or modifiers) which use any synthesis methods from above as input:

 * second-order band-pass Butterworth filter (bandpass filter bank)
 * formant synthesis (formant filter bank)
+* string resonator synthesis (complex filter bank similar to Karplus-Strong)
 * modal synthesis (resonant filter bank)
 * phase distorsion